Tutorial: Web Testing (JavaScript)¶

 .

-The Recording Activity Dialog (RA dialog) will appear:
+The Recording Activity Dialog (RA dialog) appears:

-In the Username text box, type librarian
+In the Username text box, type librarian.

-You should now be on the main menu of the Library Information System
+You should now be on the main menu of the Library Information System with the user's name listed in the top-right corner:

 This box lets you add a checkpoint to verify the properties of an object on the screen.